G.I. Joe Season 3: episode 2.25

 Lift-Ticket threw his cards on the table.
 "You're starting to piss me off, Cross-Country."

 The hinges of the door at the Motor Pool's entrances creaked.
-The four Joes, immediately rose to attention—almost knocking over the flimsy poker table in the process—when Beach Head made his presence known with heavy footfalls.
+The four Joes, immediately rose to attention—almost knocking over the flimsy poker table in the process—when Beach Head made his presence known as he approached with heavy footfalls.

 Beach Head, with his fists on his hips, made no effort to avoid stepping on the poker chips that had fallen on the floor."
 Aren't you greasers supposed to be detailing the Jeeps?"